rocketnia/effection/README.md

 ## Effection as a style of programming in Racket

 Although Effection encourages the use of quasi-deterministic code, Effection code can coexist alongside other Racket code.
-We call Racket code "Effection-unsafe" when it uses side effects outside of Effection's own effect model to stray from quasi-determinism, and the Effection library will mark things as simply "unsafe" if they're Effection-unsafe.
+We call Racket code "Effection-unsafe" when it strays from quasi-determinism using Racket side effects that aren't based on Effection's own effect model.

-There are a few non-obvious rules that determine if Racket code is Effection-safe.
+There are a few non-obvious rules that determine if Racket code is quasi-deterministic and hence Effection-safe.
 Operations that are otherwise deterministic but may allocate fresh values that are not `eq?` to each other, such as the operations `lambda` and `list`, are considered safe, but to cover up for this, `eq?` itself is considered unsafe.
-As per the usual rules for quasi-determinism, operations that can raise errors by exhausting the heap or the stack are nevertheless considered safe, and other error-raising operations like `append`, `+`, and `error` are considered safe as well; to cover up for this, catching errors at all is considered unsafe.
+As per the definition of quasi-determinism, operations that can raise errors by exhausting the heap or the stack are nevertheless considered safe, and other error-raising operations like `append`, `+`, and `error` are considered safe as well; to cover up for this, catching errors at all is considered unsafe.

 Somewhat inconveniently, the Effection style considers structure types that inherit from other structure types to be unsafe.
 In particular, it is Effection-unsafe to invoke their predicates and their field accessors of one structure type that inherits from another, despite the fact that these things are considered Effection-safe for structure types that don't inherit.
 This way, Effection-safe code can determine for sure that it knows a non-subtyping structure instance up to observational equivalence as observed by Effection-safe code (see [`dex-struct`](https://docs.racket-lang.org/effection/index.html#%28form._%28%28lib._effection%2Forder%2Fbase..rkt%29._dex-struct%29%29)), which is necessary knowledge for certain data representation and concurrency techniques.

-These policies achieve a kind of purity, but Effection-based programs are not necessarily pure throughout.
-Effection offers an extensible side effect model, allowing programmers to continue using Racket-style impurity in their programs without compromising their ability to expose a pure interface.
+These policies achieve a kind of purity, but Effection's extensible side effect model means programmers will be able to continue using Racket-style impurity in their programs without compromising their ability to expose a pure interface.
 This does not mean existing impure Racket code can be used as-is, but it means many of the same idioms can be translated into slightly more verbose Effection equivalents, particularly without inversion of control.

 With the use of a restricted style of programming in Racket, there comes a need to offer alternatives to certain idioms that unrestricted Racket code has taken for granted, as well as an opportunity to simplify some interfaces that no longer need to anticipate clients who use all of Racket's features.
 For instance, since the act of comparing values by object identity is considered unsafe, the interface for hash tables may become harder to design, implement, and use... but when iteration callbacks can be assumed to be pure, the interface for hash tables may at the same time become somewhat simpler.